yyu233/StudyNote/Python/Mock.md

 The return value of dumps() is also a Mock.
 The capability of Mock to recursively define other mocks allows for you to use mocks in complex situations

+Since Mock can create arbitrary attributes on the fly, it is suitable to replace any object.

 ## Magic Mock ##
 MagicMock is a subclass of Mock with all the magic methods pre-created and ready to use.
 There are also non-callable variants, useful when you are mocking out objects that aren’t callable: NonCallableMock and NonCallableMagicMock